itsamananand29/compress-upload-image/README.md

 This we can compress the image size by 10 and 20 (i.e. imageSize/10 or imageSize/20) and can increase the uploading speed of large images greatly .

-### Test
+### Note

-To see the images being uploaded on the firebase check the url

-gs://upload-and-compress-file.appspot.com/
+The images are retrieved from the firebase storage, therefore it takes time for the images to be displayed on the browser.